Janek Schergen (Singapore Ballet, Artistic Director)IBGPS Artistic Advisor, IBGPS Head of Jury (Semi Finals & Finals)

 Christian continues to perform with the Queensland Ballet as a Character Artist and frequently adjudicates at various national and international ballet competitions.

-- Garry Trinder (New Zealand School of Dance, Director)IBGPS Jury Member
+Garry Trinder (New Zealand School of Dance, Director)IBGPS Jury Member (Finals)

-Born in England, Garry Trinder trained at The Royal Ballet School, Rambert School of Ballet and Maurice Béjart’s MUDRA.
+Born in England, Mr Trinder trained at The Royal Ballet School, Rambert School of Ballet and Maurice Béjart’s MUDRA.
 As a dancer, he worked with Scottish Ballet, Les Grands Ballets Canadiens de Montréal and London City Ballet.
-Garry’s extensive career includes six years as artistic director of Hong Kong Ballet and two years as director of dance at South Africa’s NAPAC Dance Company.
+Mr Trinder’s extensive career includes six years as artistic director of Hong Kong Ballet and two years as director of dance at South Africa’s NAPAC Dance Company.
 He was appointed director of the New Zealand School of Dance in 1998.
-Garry holds a master’s degree from the Trinity Laban Conservatoire of Music and Dance and an Advanced Diploma in Education from Newcastle University.
+Mr Trinder also holds a master’s degree from the Trinity Laban Conservatoire of Music and Dance and an Advanced Diploma in Education from Newcastle University.
 In addition to his role at NZSD, he is associated with many international ballet competitions including the Prix de Lausanne in Switzerland, the Japan Grand Prix in Tokyo and the Youth America Grand Prix in New York.
-Since 2011 Garry has assumed the role of President of the Jury for the Asian Grand Prix ballet competition in Hong Kong.
-Garry was made a Member of the New Zealand Order of Merit in 2013, for his services to dance.
+Since 2011 Mr Trinder has assumed the role of President of the Jury for the Asian Grand Prix ballet competition in Hong Kong.
+He was made a Member of the New Zealand Order of Merit in 2013, for his services to dance.

-- Joanne Michel (The Australian Ballet School, Ballet Mistress and Level 8 Classical Teacher)IBGPS Jury Member
+Joanne Michel (The Australian Ballet School, Ballet Mistress and Level 8 Classical Teacher)IBGPS Jury Member (Finals)

 Born in Canberra of Polish parents, Joanne studied ballet with Katerina Druzins until the age of eleven, after which she went to Bryan Lawrence and Janet Karin, both former Principals of The Australian Ballet.
 At the age of fifteen Joanne was accepted into The Australian Ballet School and in 1977 she was accepted into The Australian Ballet Company, reaching the rank of Principal in 1982 where she remained until 1986.
 Throughout her dance career, Joanne had the privilege to work with many choreographers including Glen Tetley, Graeme Murphy, Jiri Kylian, and danced leading roles in Swan Lake, Sleeping Beauty, Onegin, Romeo and Juliet, to name a few.
 She was awarded the Pavlova Prize by Serge Lifar in 1981 and the Inaugural Dance Australia Award for the most popular Female Dancer.
 In 1987 Joanne began teaching, freelancing around Melbourne and also adjudicating for the RAD and Cecchetti Society.
 In 2002 and 2003 she was Ballet Mistress for The Dancers Company Tour, having been a Guest Artist on the first tour in 1980.
 Since 2004, Joanne has taught the graduate year female students of The Australian Ballet School.

-- Resmi Malko ( Ballet Tutor of Central School of Ballet)IBGPS Jury Member
+Resmi Malko (Central School of Ballet Ballet Tutor)IBGPS Jury Member (Finals)

 Resmi Malko received his ballet training at the Academy of Ballet in Tirana, Albania.
 Upon completion of his training in 1985, he joined the National Opera Ballet Theatre in Tirana, and within five years was promoted to Principal Dancer.
 He continued his career there for the next 15 years, performing in countries including Italy, France, Turkey, Greece, Poland, Croatia, Bulgaria, USA and Canada.
 Resmi then immigrated to North America and performed with the USA Ballet and the Canadian company, Ballet Jorgen.
 In 2003 Resmi graduated with Distinction from the Teacher Training Program for professional dancers at Canada’s National Ballet School and joined the artistic teaching staff later that year.
 After 10 years with the NBS, Resmi joined the Central School of Ballet in London.
 Students Resmi has coached have to compete in international ballet competitions such as, the Prix de Lausanne and Genée International Competition where a student for the first time in the competition’s history won all three major gold medals.
 Choreographically, Resmi has staged classical repertoire for the Central’s End of Year performances and for the touring company, Ballet Central.
 Additionally, Resmi often returns to coach at the National Opera Ballet Theatre, Tirana.

-- Robert Parker (Elmhurst Ballet School, Artistic Director)IBGPS Jury Member
+Robert Parker (Elmhurst Ballet School, Artistic Director)IBGPS Jury Member (Finals)

 Robert Parker trained at the Royal Ballet School and joined the Birmingham Royal Ballet in 1994, then under the directorship of Sir Peter Wright.
 He became a principal dancer in 1999, where he collaborated with artistic director and acclaimed choreographer David Bintley to create many leading roles for the company.
 He made guest appearances with the Royal Ballet and performed in many galas around the world.
 His accolades include a Critics Circle Dance Award nomination and an Olivier Award nomination in 2001 and a Critics’ Circle Award for Outstanding Male Artist in 2003.
 After retiring from Birmingham Royal Ballet, he passed his RAD Professional Dancers’ Teaching Diploma with distinction and completed a Master’s degree in Philosophy in Education.
 Robert became Artistic Director of Elmhurst Ballet School in 2012.
 That same year, he was appointed President of the London Ballet Association.
 He is regularly invited to adjudicate and deliver master classes at various international ballet competitions around the world.